railsuser2014/openobject-doc-book-en/2/2_6_Comms/2_6_Marketing.rst

 Segments select resources via filters, exactly the same kind of filter that can be used in advanced search views on any list in OpenERP.
 You can actually create them easily by saving your advanced search criteria as new filters.
 Filters mainly consist of a domain expressing the criteria of selection on a model (the resource).
-See the section 10.3 at the bottom for more information on the syntax for these filters.
+See the section :ref:`sec-filtdom` at the bottom for more information on the syntax for these filters.

 For Leads, the following filter would select draft Leads from any European country with "Plan for use: True" or "Plan for sell: False" specified in the body:
 |    [  ('type','=','lead'),